Ding Dong Williams: Production

 Ding Dong Williams was based on a series of stories by Richard English, published in Collier's magazine, chronicling the comic adventures of a young musician.
+The musical-comedy script was assigned to Brenda Weisberg, who excelled in teenage stories (she initiated Universal's Little Tough Guys series and wrote for Columbia's Rusty series) and M. Coates Webster, a specialist in stories for "B" musicals.

-The movie version was filmed in 1945 as a vehicle for RKO's promising young star Glenn Vernon.
+Ding Dong Williams was filmed in 1945 as a vehicle for RKO's promising young star Glenn Vernon.
 The studio had cast Vernon opposite its resident rambunctious teenager Marcy McGuire in the B comedy Sing Your Way Home, and hoped to create in Vernon and McGuire a musical-comedy team like Mickey Rooney and Judy Garland.
-The working title of the new picture was Meet Ding Dong Williams, and the 62-minute B comedy was supposed to be the first in the series.
+The working title of the new picture was originally Strictly Ding Dong (the title of one of Richard English's books), then Meet Ding Dong Williams, and the 62-minute B comedy was supposed to be the first in a new series.
 Meanwhile, the studio had set the Leon Errol comedy Riverboat Rhythm as the next Vernon-McGuire picture.
 However, the temperamental McGuire saw the Errol script and resented the size of her role.
 She voiced her objections to her bosses, insisting that she be cast in leading musical roles.
 RKO responded by dismissing McGuire and canceling any plans for a series.
-The studio allowed talk of the new team to fade into memory, and kept the unreleased Ding Dong Williams on the shelf, but it was finally released in April 1946 to favorable reviews in Motion Picture Herald, Motion Picture Daily and Variety.
+The studio allowed talk of the new team to fade into memory, and kept the unreleased Ding Dong Williams on the shelf.
+Because the series idea was abandoned, the Meet Ding Dong Williams title was shortened, and Ding Dong Williams was finally released in April 1946 to favorable reviews in Motion Picture Herald, Motion Picture Daily, and Variety.